 - Edible Gardening Is Economical

-Many vegetables and fruits are costly but can be quickly grown in your edible garden.
-Hence you can save yourself quite some money.
-For example, chives are quite expensive, but economical when grown in your own backyard.
+Fresh organic vegetables and fruits are costly.
+Why buy them when they can be quickly grown in your edible garden.
+Doing this can save yourself some money, it maybe pence at first but it all adds up.
+For example, chives can be quite expensive, but very economical when grown in your own backyard.

 - Edible Gardening Is Key to Healthy Lifestyle